OpenEdgeHQ/darvin_inferencer/README.md

 A: Check logs for `Service registered: Service ID xxx`

 **Q: Orders not processing?**
-A: Verify service is active on blockchain explorer and price is competitive
+A: Verify service is active on blockchain explorer

-**Q: How to change service price?**
-A: Restart worker with new `--price` parameter

 **Q: How to stop worker?**
 A: Press `Ctrl+C` to see processing statistics and gracefully exit